About our trainers

 My experience is varied, and includes working on acute inpatient wards in both London and Shropshire as well as working in a Community Mental Health Team.
 My real passion however is in working with people who experience psychosis and I had the pleasure of working for specialist Early Intervention in Psychosis teams in both London and Wolverhampton.
 Prior to moving to Joint Training I was employed as the Mental Health and Wellbeing Lead at the University of Wolverhampton which was an eye opening experience of the unique challenges that students face, in the world of Higher Education and beyond.

-I would never have moved to Shropshire in 2014 were it not for my husband who was the catalyst for me to abandon city life.
-I am very glad that I did however, and am now very settled in Shropshire.
+I abandoned city life and moved to Shropshire in 2014 where I am now very settled.
 I love spending time with my friends, family and my little cat Lilly.
 You’ll find me playing piano, writing songs and doing anything music related, which is one of my biggest passions.
 I’m also a massive film lover and am partial to a bit of binge watching of TV shows.
 I’m excited to make a difference by raising awareness of mental health issues and to meet you, the learner!

 I started working as a MAPA® trainer with Joint Training in 2010.
 My role has since developed and I now lead the accredited learning programmes, working jointly with Severn Hospice to provide accredited end of life qualifications.